mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/home.md

 - You move from notebooks to scripts

--Your code runs on servers or clusters
+- Your code runs on servers or clusters

 This is the point where unmanaged installations become fragile.